aig77/amazon-asin-review-scout/AsinReview/README.md

 # Asin Review
-This is based on the original crawler created by ScrapeHero.
+This is based on the original script created by ScrapeHero.

-A crawler used to scrape Amazon by a product's asin (product code) and returns the product's rating and total number of reviews in a formatted excel sheet.
+A script used to pull information from Amazon by a product's asin (product code) and returns the product's rating and total number of reviews in a formatted excel sheet.

 #### Input should be a text file named asins.txt in this format: